Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 If you are interested in evaluating this toolkit for your app's GUI,
 take the code walkthough in the next section.
+It explains how the code works, most of which is how wxWidgets works.
-Otherwise, basic naviagational controls are as follows:
+Otherwise, basic navigational controls are as follows:
 1. Arrows and PgUp/PgDn to move the caret.
 2. Any line ending in {...} can be opened with Ctrl(Command)-S.
 An open section can be summarized using the same command.